bronwencc/Module-5-Project/README.md

 I wrote a [blog post](https://bronwencc.github.io/a_higher_rated_strategy_game_app) that goes into more detail about this project.

 ### 5 significant features with highest importance:
-* The number of ratings
+* The number of ratings: Apps with more ratings had higher average user ratings
-* Whether the app has a Subtitle
+* Whether the app has a Subtitle: Apps with a Subtitle had higher average user ratings
-* The size of the application
+* The size of the application: Larger apps had higher average user ratings
-* The length of Description text
+* The length of Description text: Apps with a longer Description had higher average user ratings
-* Whether the application is in the Simulation genre
+* Whether the application is in the Simulation genre: More apps in the simulation genre than not in that genre had lower average user ratings

 ## Repository contains folders and files: